 In fact, the people management professionals consider this to be critical to the effective management of professionals belonging to this generation.
 In fact, a large percentage of millennials prefer remote working setups or having flexible work schedules that help them balance their personal and professional lives better.

 Rather than being stuck inside the office like professionals from older generations, the millennials want to make use of technology for remote working while enjoying their life.

 It is a well-acknowledged fact that millennials have little tolerance for traditional authority structures.
 However, this does not mean that they shun effective leadership and guidance.
 Rather the people belonging to this generation want leaders who can mentor them and guide them to improve their abilities.

 They dislike leaders who are habituated to micro-managing things for their team; as it gives them minimal learning and development opportunities.
 At the same time, they are extremely respectful of leaders who trust them to complete their assigned tasks and provide them with the requisite support only when it is sought.

 Hence, they crave learning and have a strong urge to do something great.
 These attributes need to be nurtured and promoted by their leaders.

 There is a visible generation gap between millennials and older professionals when it comes to recognition of their work and efforts.
 Unlike their predecessors, millennials want timely and appropriate recognition from their organizations.

-Organizations that lack an effective employee recognition program will mostly likely s face trouble in effectively managing their millennial workforce.
+Organizations that lack an effective employee recognition program will mostly likely to face trouble in effectively managing their millennial workforce.
 The important thing for organizations to understand in this context is that even saying a simple thank you or leaving a note of appreciation on their work desk is appreciated by the professionals of this generation.